 Lethargy is a common symptom of many different feline illnesses.
-While senior cats will naturally want to rest for longer than a young adult cat, the sleeping position that a cat assumes could be a sign of sickness.
+While senior cats will naturally want to rest longer than a young adult cat, the sleeping position that a cat assumes could be a sign of sickness.

 Curling in a ball or adopting the fetal position suggests that your cat is struggling to stay warm.
 A cat on its side may be finding it hard to breathe, or be attempting to relieve pressure on aching joints.
-Sleeping on the back can suggest feelings of vulnerability, so the cat wants quick access to claws for self-defense.
+Sleeping on the back can imply feelings of vulnerability, so the cat wants quick access to its claws for self-defense.

 It is hard to diagnose illness by sleeping position alone.
 Cats sleep in a range of poses, many of which look very uncomfortable.
-Accompanied by physical symptoms of illness, a cat’s sleeping positions can reveal what ails it.
+Accompanied by physical symptoms of illness, a cat’s sleeping position can reveal what ails it.

 Table of Contents:

 - 1 What Do Different Cat Sleeping Positions Mean?